upavadi/TngApi/README.md

  -	User has logged in.

 ##Change Log
+ - #### 3.1.0
+ - Changed plugin name to TngApi-V3
- - ####	1 - Current Modified settings and family template to cater for varying installations 2 - BugFix: Confused personID's when children added to person with multiple marriages.
+ - Modified settings and family template to cater for varying installations
+ - Situation where only one of a new mother or father is added and then the head person would not be registered as a child - Fixed
+ - situation where new parents were added and then the head person would not be registered as a child - Fixed
+ - when children added to person with multiple marriages, incorrect personIDs were given.
+Fixed.
-		3 - remove special event inheritance from father
+ - remove special event inheritance from father.
-		4 - TNG Submit Header showed User name instead of head Person Name - fixed
+ - TNG Submit Header showed User name instead of head Person Name - fixed

  - ####3.04 Accept blank settings page on Activation

  - ####3.03 Bug fixes

  - ####3.0.2
  - Update README.md
  - Update Version Number

  - ####3.0.1
  - Bump up version number and tidy up

  - ####3.0
  - Temporary Wordpress tables to hold User Submitted Data
  - User Submission Page to display User Data